 The first main difference is that while TiO2 gives a nice broad spectrum protection, Zinc Oxide has an even nicer and even broader spectrum protection.
 It protects against UVB, UVA II, and UVA I almost uniformly, and is considered to be the broadest range sunscreen available today.

 It's also highly stable and non-irritating.
 So much so that Zinc Oxide also counts as a skin protectant and anti-irritant.
 It's also often used to treat skin irritations such as diaper rash.

 As for the disadvantages, Zinc Oxide is also not cosmetically elegant.
 It leaves a disturbing whitish tint on the skin, although, according to a 2000 research paper by Dr. Pinnell, it's slightly less white than TiO2.
 Still, it's white and disturbing enough to use Zinc Oxide nanoparticles more and more often.

-We wrote more about nanoparticles and the concerns around them here, but the gist is that if nanoparticles are absorbed into the skin that would be a reason for legitimate health concerns but so far research shows that sunscreen nanoparticles are not absorbed but remain on the surface of the skin or in the uppermost (dead) layer of the skin.
-This seems to be true even if the skin is damaged, for example, sun burn.
+We wrote more about nanoparticles and the concerns around them here, but the gist is that if nanoparticles were absorbed into the skin that would be a reason for legitimate health concerns.
+But luckily, so far research shows that sunscreen nanoparticles are not absorbed but remain on the surface of the skin or in the uppermost (dead) layer of the skin.
+This seems to be true even if the skin is damaged, for example, sunburnt.

 All in all, if you've found a Zinc Oxide sunscreen that you are happy to use every single day, that's fantastic and we suggest you stick with it.
 It's definitely one of the best, or probably even the best option out there for sun protection available worldwide.